MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 ## Restricting access to hotfixes

-WSUS administrators might consider restricting access to the hotfixes they've downloaded from the Microsoft Update Catalog Site.
-To restriction the available hotfixes complete the following steps:
+WSUS administrators might consider restricting access to the hotfixes they've downloaded from the Microsoft Update Catalog.
+To restrict the available hotfixes complete the following steps:

 1. Start the **Internet Information Services (IIS) Manager** console.